DyogenIBENS/Agora/doc/HowTo.md

 ##### Selection of robust genes

-This script will filter the complete set of ancestral genes and select the ones that match the required number of extant genes (relative to the number of extant species.
+This script filters the complete set of ancestral genes and selects the ones that match the required number of extant genes (relative to the number of extant species.

-&#9888; **Warning**: this assumes you have already extracted the ancestral genes from the gene trees (see above).
+&#9888; **Warning**: this assumes you have already extracted the ancestral genes from the gene trees (see running AGORA with no selection of robust families).

 ```bash
 src/ALL.filterGeneFamilies-size.py \